Watering

 Watering too frequently for current light and temperature conditions

 Philodendron Brasil's water needs shift significantly with season.
 In bright light and warm temperatures, the plant uses water at a good pace and tolerates more frequent watering.
-In winter's lower light and cooler temperatures, water use slows substantially.
-A schedule that stayed the same year-round, rather than adjusting with soil moisture checks, is the most common route to overwatering.
+In winter's lower light and cooler temperatures, water use slows substantially, sometimes by half or more compared to peak summer growth.
+A schedule that stayed the same year-round, rather than adjusting with soil moisture checks, is the most common route to overwatering on this cultivar.

 Dense, water-retentive soil without adequate perlite

-Standard potting soil without drainage amendment can hold water for well over a week, particularly in lower light.
-This creates chronically wet conditions even when watering frequency seems reasonable on paper.
+Standard potting soil without drainage amendment can hold water for well over a week, particularly in lower light, since there's little pore space for excess moisture to escape or for air to reach the root zone.
+This creates chronically wet conditions even when watering frequency seems reasonable on paper, and it's a common mismatch since Brasil is frequently sold in whatever generic mix the nursery had on hand rather than an aroid-appropriate blend.

 Pot without drainage or a saucer left holding runoff

-Water that has nowhere to go collects at the bottom of the pot into a permanent wet layer, and because Brasil is so often grown trailing from a shelf or hanging bracket, that trapped runoff can go unnoticed for a long stretch since the pot base isn't at easy eye level for a quick check the way a floor plant's would be.
+Water that has nowhere to go collects at the bottom of the pot into a permanent wet layer, and because Brasil is so often grown trailing from a shelf or hanging bracket, that trapped runoff sits well below normal eye level and is easy to overlook for weeks compared to a floor plant whose base gets glanced at every time you walk past.

 How to Fix It